Beddgelert campsites

 A family-friendly farm site in Snowdonia's foothills.
 Views, campfires and great walking with beaches nearby.

-Small off-grid campsite with almost wild pitches.
-Five minutes to Criccieth Beach and ten minutes to Snowdonia.
+Small off-grid campsite with almost wild pitches and glamping.
+Five minutes to Criccieth and ten minutes to Eryri.

 98%